Theme

 Conversational note-taking angle

-The notable angle is the attempt to make note-taking feel more responsive and interactive than passive transcription alone.
+The project tries to make note-taking feel more responsive and interactive than passive transcription alone.

 Availability